wintonjkt/cp4i-2021-install/README.md

   oc adm policy add-scc-to-user restricted -z default
   ```

-  You may choose to install all capabilities or selected capabilities
+  You may choose to install all capabilities or selected capabilities, start with common services first and then platform navigator.
+  Platform navigator password is in platform-auth-idp-credentials secret in ibm-common-services project.

   ## A few tips